fgdorais/fgdorais.github.io/_archives/generalized-separation-principles.md

 ^
 $$\begin{array} && &&& & & \Sep^4_5&\lthen&\cdots\cr && && && \downarrow \cr && && \Sep^3_4 & \lthen & \Sep^3_5&\lthen&\cdots\cr && && \downarrow && \downarrow \cr && \Sep^2_3 &\lthen& \Sep^2_4 &\lthen& \Sep^2_5&\lthen&\cdots\cr && \downarrow && \downarrow && \downarrow\cr \Sep^1_2 &\lthen& \Sep^1_3 &\lthen& \Sep^1_4 &\lthen&\Sep^1_5&\lthen&\cdots \end{array}$$
 ^
  Note that all of these are easy consequences of $$\WKL,$$ so the question is whether any of them are strictly weaker.
 The following lemma allows us to walk backwards in this array.
-The argument is due to Richard Friedberg, but it was first published by {% include t cite='Joc89f' %} (for $$\ell=1$$).
+The argument is due to Richard Friedberg, but it was first published by {% include t.cite _='Joc89f' %} (for $$\ell=1$$).

 **Lemma ($$\RCA$$).** _For all positive integers $$k$$ and $$\ell,$$ $$\Sep^{\ell^2}_{k^2}$$ implies $$\Sep^\ell_{k}$$.
 In particular, $$\DNR_{k^2}$$ implies $$\DNR_k.$$_